ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/mbed_tls.md

 You can then run any [yotta command](app_on_yotta.md) you would normally run, such as [`yotta build`] or [`yotta link`].

 ## Sample programs

 This release includes the following examples:

 1. [**Self test:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-selftest) Tests different basic functions in the mbed TLS library.

 2. [**Benchmark:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-benchmark) Measures the time taken to perform basic cryptographic functions used in the library.

 3. [**Hashing:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-hashing) Demonstrates the various APIs for computing hashes of data (also known as message digests) with SHA-256.

-4. [**Authenticated encryption:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-authcrypt) Demonstrates usage of the Cipher API for encrypting and authenticating data with AES-CCM.
+4. [**Authenticated encryption:**](https://github.com/ARMmbed/mbedtls/blob/development/yotta/data/example-authcrypt) Demonstrates using the Cipher API for encrypting and authenticating data with AES-CCM.

 These examples are integrated as yotta tests, so they are built automatically when you build mbed TLS.
 Each of them comes with complete usage instructions as a Readme file in the repository.

 ## Other resources

-The [mbed TLS website](https://tls.mbed.org) contains many other useful resources for developerz, such as [developer documentation](https://tls.mbed.org/dev-corner), [knowledge base articles](https://tls.mbed.org/kb), and a [support forum](https://tls.mbed.org/discussions).
+The [mbed TLS website](https://tls.mbed.org) contains many other useful resources for developers, such as [developer documentation](https://tls.mbed.org/dev-corner), [knowledge base articles](https://tls.mbed.org/kb), and a [support forum](https://tls.mbed.org/discussions).

 ## Contributing